ShunanSheng/WarpedGaussianProcesses/README.md

 [e05]: Experiment/test_SBLUE.m

 ## Disclaimer
-During the implementation of the codes, we use the GPML package
+During the implementation of the codes, we use the GPML package provided by Carl Edward Rasmussen & Hannes Nickisch, which is accessible on http://gaussianprocess.org/gpml/code/matlab/doc/.